 End with a Call To Action (CTA).
 Basically you’re telling your reader what to do next.
 Don’t give them three options – give them one compelling click to make.

-Here’s mine: Now that I’ve shown you how to write a blog post like a pro, you can move onto the rest of your marketing!
-There are more than 100 walkthroughs, step-by-step guides and templates available for unlimited use at the DIY Marketing Project.
+Here’s mine: Now that I’ve shown you how to write a blog post like a pro, you can move on to nailing the rest of your marketing!
+There are more than 100 walkthroughs, step-by-step guides and templates available for unlimited use at the DIY Marketing Project, covering the basics (and beyond) of things like email marketing, graphic design, search engine optimisation, social media and managing your website.
 Head there and sign up today!

 Once you’ve mastered the basic blog post you can move up to more comprehensive posts (the kind of thing we describe as ‘pillar’ content).